MINIMUM ACADEMIC REQUIREMENTS FOR ADMISSION

 - Valid American Heart Association Basic Life Support (BLS) for Healthcare Providers Course Completion Card or Certificate.

-- Students admitted to the nursing program must demonstrate the following functional capacities.
-Students who believe they will not be able to meet one or more of these requirements without accommodation or modification must notify the PN Program Director, and a determination will be made on a case by case basis whether reasonable accommodation may be made.
+Prospective students must demonstrate the following functional capacities.
+Prospective students who believe that they will not be able to meet one or more of these requirements without accommodation or modification must notify the PN Program Director, and a determination will be made on a case by case basis whether reasonable accommodation may be made.
 In no instance will an accommodation be made which will compromise nursing care, or that will put patients or other students at risk.
 Accommodation granted when a student is generally admitted to South College does not guarantee that this modification will apply to admission to the nursing program.

 |FUNCTION||REQUIREMENT||EXAMPLES OF TASKS FOR|

 |Vision||Adequate to ensure safety of self and others in classroom and clinical settings.||Patient assessment; response to treatment; medication preparation and administration; reading of patient charts and physician orders.|